 A new provision also has been added indicating the order of precedence should there be an inconsistency between 2 CFR (including 2 CFR part 200) and the NSF Proposal and Award Policies and Procedures Guide (PAPPG).2

-• Use of SBIR/STTR Awards as Collateral, Term and Condition No. 61.
-This new term and conditions clarifies that SBIR/STTR Awardees must not use or assign NSF award funds as direct collateral for private loans.
+• Use of SBIR/STTR Awards as Collateral, Term and Condition No. 57.
+New Term and Condition to clarify the use of NSF funds as collateral in private loans.